 History and Tradition

-The American Cathedral of the Holy Trinity, America's Episcopal/Anglican church in Paris, has served the American community since the 1830s when services were organized in the garden pavillion of the Hôtel de Matignon, the home of Colonel Herman Thorn, (now the official residence of the French Prime Minister).
+In the 1830s, services were first organized in the garden pavilion of the Hotel de Matignon, then the home of Colonel Herman Thorn and today the official residence of the French Prime Minister.
 A parish was formally established in 1859 and the first church building consecrated in 1864 on Rue Bayard.

 A new Church Is Built

 In the 1870s, Dr. John Brainerd Morgan (1843-1912), a cousin of J.P.
 Morgan, became the second rector of the parish and began a successful fundraising campaign to erect a new and larger church.
 The present site was purchased on Avenue George V, then known as Avenue d’Alma, from the Duc de Morny, a half-brother of Emperor Napoléon III.